Join Us On Facebook! | CONTACT | BABY BLOG | HOME |

 The reason I asked about diet changes is that theoretically you could be eating/drinking something that could be affecting the color of your baby's urine.
 It is not the most likely reason, though.

-If your baby's pee has a funny smell, then a urinary tract infection is definitely a possibility.
-In such case, antibiotics is necessary, so go visit a doctor.
+If your baby’s pee has a funny smell, then a urinary tract infection is definitely a possibility.
+In such a case, antibiotics are necessary, so go visit a doctor.

 Best, Paula